bhayer96/Configuration-Scrubber-An-Automation-Tool/README.md

 # Configuration Scrubber: An Automation Tool
-This repository consists of an automation tool that scrubs confidential data from network configurations and some sample input and output for the program.
-Confidential data could be descriptions, IP addresses, passwords, key-strings, or SNMP-servers.
+This repository consists of an automation tool that scrubs customer sensitive data from network configurations and some sample input and output for the program.
+Sensitive data could be descriptions, IP addresses, passwords, key-strings, or SNMP-servers.
 This tool makes the process of scrubbing configurations much quicker and simpler.
 The first phase of this tool is written to Hide.py, while the second version is written to Scrub.py.
 ## Set Up of Environment
 ### Software Requirements
 The Python script has been coded according to Python 2.7.x standards.
 Some code may cause errors if the script is run in a non-Python 2.7.x based environment.